 Use priority shipping only when ther were true lost sales at risk.

-cost per unit shipped simply by moving things across existing lanes rather than opening new
+The result: fewer emergency couriers, more predictable trucks, and a reduction in freight cost per unit shipped simply by moving things across existing lanes rather than opening new ones.

 Diego, at the manufacturing plants, finally had apples-to-apples performance metrics.
-The
+The company tracked:

 Throughput: units completed per shift